thedanielbatinicproject/poligon/docs/frontendInfo.md

 Role detection is handled after login and determines available navigation, features, and permissions throughout the app.

+## Session & Role Management

+The frontend uses a custom React hook (`useSession`) to fetch user and session info from `/api/status` on page load.
+Key session data (user_id, name, email, role, theme, sidebar state) is stored in a browser cookie (`poligon_info`) for fast UI personalization and access control.
+If the user is not logged in, the cookie is cleared and the app operates in visitor mode.

+This system ensures robust, scalable session management and role-based rendering across all frontend modes.

 ## Global Font Usage

 The frontend uses three custom fonts, applied globally via Chakra UI theme: